 If you can get an emotional support animal prescribed by a licensed health professional, you will enjoy the health benefits of having a pet intended to alleviate any emotional or mental disability you might have.
 Also, an emotional support animal has rights that ordinary pets will not have.
 Among these rights are:

 - Access to any housing regardless of no-pet policies.
 The Fair House Act covers an emotional support animal so they must stay with their owners.

-- An emotional support animal owner can’t be charged an additional fee for housing or airplane access.
+- An emotional support animal owner can’t be charged an additional fee for housing.
 After all, the emotional support animal is not just a pet, but a medical treatment.

 Remember always to have a doctor’s letter that prescribes your emotional support animal and any other official documentation, such as a registration ID, on hand.
 Some unsavory people pretend that their pets are emotional support animals to save some money or circumvent restrictions on pets.
 In fact, there are so many of them that many business owners and landlords will no longer accept a claim that a pet is an emotional support animal at face value.

 Can I Have an Emotional Support Animal

 As stated, an emotional support animal is not just some pet—it is a medically approved form of therapy.
 Just because you own a pet and you want it to be an emotional support animal doesn’t mean it will be so.
 You need to meet specific criteria to obtain a prescription from a licensed health provider to classify your pet as an emotional support animal.